Legion2/swagger-ui-action/README.md

 ## Development

-Actions are run from GitHub repos so we will checkin the packed dist folder.
+The Action runs from GitHub this repo, so the packed dist folder must be added to git.

 Release a new version:
 ```bash